 They are most productive during weekends and come in on Monday with half of their weekly work already done?
 Count that as well.
 Train your managers to avoid micromanagement in this particular aspect of work, and you will notice everyone’s productivity soaring.

-So, yeah, inspiring and motivating your employees at work can be challenging and sometimes somewhat an investment.
-Still, the results it will yield are long-term and beneficial for both your business and the health and wellbeing of your employees.
+So, yeah, inspiring and motivating your employees at work can be challenging and sometimes somewhat of an investment.
+Still, the results it will yield are long-term and beneficial for both your business and the health and well-being of your employees.

-So, the best thing you can do right now?
-Implement these 7 simple strategies to boost motivation and soon reap the benefits of your new policies and mindset!
+So the best thing you can do right now is implement these 7 simple strategies to boost motivation and soon reap the benefits of your new policies and mindset!